Idol worshippers.

 Trust in the Lord with all your heart, and lean not on your own understanding.
 In all your ways acknowledge Him, and He shall direct your paths.” —Proverbs 3:5-6

-Become the kind of lover that God intends.
-For a follower of Christ, what is LOVE?
+Become the kind of person of love that God intends.
+(For a follower of Christ, what is LOVE?)

 What is sanctification?

-Many people create a “God” of their own liking, a false god, and acknowledge and praise him instead—telling themselves that he is the real god.
+Many people create a “God” of their own liking, a false god, and acknowledge and praise it instead—telling themselves that this is the real god.
 This idolatrous god in their mind, is a self-delusion, and often results from false teachings, both in ancient times and today.

 Maintaining a rebellious, insubordinate, stubborn, presumptious spirit